rdlauer/articles/blues/starnote-sms/starnote-sms.md

 ![featherwing and xs via qwiic](featherwing-qwiic.jpg)

-...and after attaching the external antennas (if not using the Starnote with onboard antennas),we are fully assembled (no soldering required!).
+...and after attaching the external antennas (if not using the Starnote with onboard antennas), we are fully assembled (no soldering required!).

 ## Building a Two-Way Messaging System (Firmware)